Who we serve

 - represent the Secretary at public consultation session on projects

 - coordinate project review with proponents, consultants, and interested agencies and citizens, and

 - make recommendations to the Secretary regarding the adequacy of environmental documentation submitted for a project.

 The Environmental Monitor

 Read current and archived issues of the Environmental Monitor to find information on projects under review, recent decisions of the Secretary of Energy & Environmental Affairs, and public notices from State agencies.

-The 2018 Enivronmental Monitor Publication Schedule includes submission deadlines, comment due dates and decision deadlines for 2018 and can be found here.
+The 2018 Environmental Monitor Publication Schedule includes submission deadlines, comment due dates and decision deadlines for 2018 and can be found here.
+The 2019 Environmental Monitor Publication Schedule can be found here.

 If you would like to receive a notice when the newest edition of the Environmental Monitor is available, e-mail MEPA with "Environmental Monitor Distribution List" in the subject line.

 Recently issued Certificates from the past two weeks can be found here.